 - Inadequate Hot Water

 If you’re receiving none or very little hot water, there could possibly be a problem with the pilot light.
-If you’re uncertain how to fix the pilot light, contact the Experts at 803-399-7208.
+If you’re uncertain how to fix the pilot light, contact the Experts at 803-399-7208 in Columbia.
 While some owners can restart the pilot light on their own, it can be unsafe if you’re unsure of the process.

 If you notice natural gas, don’t try to restart the water heater.
 Call your area energy provider immediately.

 The average life span of a home water heater with correct servicing is 10–12 years.
 Even if your water heater isn’t having problems, it could be at an increased risk of a harmful leak.

 If you’re unclear of your water heater’s age, inspect the sticker on the heater.
 This states the manufacturing date and serial number.